sigp/lighthouse/book/src/help_vm_import.md

       --genesis-state-url-timeout <SECONDS>
           The timeout in seconds for the request to --genesis-state-url.
           [default: 180]
+      --keystore-file <PATH_TO_KEYSTORE_FILE>
+          The path to a keystore JSON file to be imported to the validator client.
+This file is usually created using staking-deposit-cli or ethstaker-deposit-cli
       --log-format <FORMAT>
           Specifies the log format used when emitting logs to the terminal.
           [possible values: JSON]